Heta287/QuickScripts/libraries_intro/theoretical_overview.md

+# AI/ML - Session 1 (26th August 2024)
+### By - Heta Rahul Patel

-# Quick Overview: Pandas, Numpy, and Matplotlib
+## Pandas, Numpy, and Matplotlib

-When dealing with data in Python, three powerful libraries come to the forefront: **pandas**, **numpy**, and **matplotlib**.
+- When dealing with data in Python, three powerful libraries come to the forefront: **pandas**, **numpy**, and **matplotlib**.
 Each of these libraries serves a specific purpose and is commonly used in various data analysis and machine learning workflows.

-## Pandas: The Data Handling Powerhouse
+# Pandas: The Data Handling Powerhouse

-**Pandas** is the go-to library for working with structured data.
+- **Pandas** is the go-to library for working with structured data.
 It is designed for fast and efficient data manipulation, and it allows you to work with data stored in tabular formats like Excel, CSV, SQL databases, and more.

 ### Why Pandas?